odunola499/f5-lora/README.md

 ### Notes
 - I set `alpha` to 32 and `rank` to 64 as default values as this showed the best performance in my tests, but these can be adjusted based on your requirements.
 - Do tinker with the LoRA target modules as well.
 Currently all Linear layers in the model are specified as target modules. check `modules/lora.py`.
 You may get much better results.
-- Much better performance with full parameter finetune but please try out different hyperparameters for LoRA.
+- Much better performance with full parameter finetune but please try out different hyperparameters for LoRA (alpha >= 2*rank).
 - When training, for convenience two different checkpoints types are saved.
 The folder `checkpoints`(by default) saved the ema weights in .safetensors.
 This makes it easy for direct inference with the sample code given. the `train_checkpoints/` folder saves the entire trainer state and can be used to resume a training run.
+- Feel free to play around with a couple of adapters [here](https://huggingface.co/odunola/pretrained_adapters/tree/main).
+I'd be updating this repo with cool ones i train anytime i do.
+- Please use this responsibly.

 ## Acknowledgments